sinequa/sba-angular/docs/tipstricks/speed-performance.md

 ];
 ```

-Also, there might be situations where you don’t even know the number of micro front-ends upfront.
-With *Module Federation*, you can always use more dynamic situation to handle it.
-In such cases, this information can be provided **at runtime** via a lookup service :
+To showcase the use of external systems, remotes information can be provided **at runtime** via a lookup service :

 ```ts
 @Injectable({ providedIn: 'root' })